What are Sessions in Google Analytics 4?

 • ga_session_numberSession number identifies the number of sessions that a user has started up to the current session (e.g., a user’s third or fifth session on your site).

-These information are stored in a cookie named _ga_<container-id>, which is used to maintain the state of the working session, such as:
+These information are stored in a cookie named _ga_<container-id>, each part is described as follows:

 The detailed explanation is as follows: